 How Does the App Work?

 - Plaid allows you to transfer money from your bank or financial institution into your Public account using your secure log-in at the bank.
-Plaid links with most banks or financial institutions automatically, but, if a bank isn’t on the list, you can link it through verifying micro-deposits.
-Once the bank account is linked, you can move money between your bank account and your Public account.
+Plaid links with most banks or financial institutions automatically, but if a bank isn’t on the list, you can link it by verifying micro-deposits.
+Once the bank account is linked, you can transfer money between your bank account and your public account.

 - Check or wire.
-Public will accept wire transfers or checks sent through the mail.
-Checks sent through the mail are one of the slowest ways to fund the account, however.
+The public will accept wire transfers or checks sent through the mail.
+However, checks sent through the mail are one of the slowest ways to fund the account.

-When I first signed up, it offered to invest between $3 and $300 in one of several assets when I make my first deposit.
-I was able to choose between Amazon, Microsoft, Disney, Tesla, Alphabet, Apple, Bitcoin, Ether, or the iShare Core S&P 500 EFT.
+When I first signed up, it offered to invest between $3 and $300 in one of several assets when I made my first deposit.
+I could choose between Amazon, Microsoft, Disney, Tesla, Alphabet, Apple, Bitcoin, Ether, or the iShare Core S&P 500 EFT.
 It also provided the opportunity to set my investment goals.

 The app offers commission-free trading and does not charge fees for ACH withdrawals to your bank account.
 It doesn’t make money through fees, but it does have a solid business model that allows it to make money in other ways.